 The details of that November night of mayhem were contained in two slightly different agreed statements of fact presented during the sentencing of Janes and Willie Ishulutak, both 34.

 This was the plan: one inmate was supposed to shank another inmate so that the injured inmate could to be taken to Qikiqtani General Hospital and later return to the jail with contraband drugs.

 But the plan failed.
-Janes not only became suspicious, but “irate,” according to an agreed statement of facts read aloud at the Nunavut Court of Justice May 27 by prosecutor Indra Bhaggan for Janes’ May 27 sentencing.
+Janes not only became suspicious, but “irate,” according to an agreed statement of facts read aloud in court by prosecutor Indra Bhaggan for Janes’ May 27 sentencing.

 Janes smelled a rat and he formed suspicions about a fellow inmate.

 According to another agreed statement of facts read in court May 26, for the sentencing of Ishulutak, Janes ordered another inmate to start a fire to create a distraction.

 Janes’ lawyer David Berg disputed this fact during Janes’ court appearance the next day, so it was omitted from the agreed statement of facts entered May 27 for Janes’ hearing.

 An inmate started a fire in the ceiling of a washroom close to cell dorms, using paper towel and toilet paper.
 At 10:08 p.m., fire alarms went off and the first wave of chaos descended.

 Prison staff ordered all prisoners back to their dorms, but inmates smelled and saw smoke.
 They started to panic, and ran.
 Guards tried to lock the prisoners into their dorms, but inmates refused.
 They wanted out.

 The guards relocated prisoners as best they could when firefighters arrived at 10:15 p.m.
 Some went outside in -20 C weather.
 But more than four dozen of them were corralled in the gymnasium.